Rachel Briggs OBE is one of the world’s leading authorities on kidnapping and advises multinational corporations on risk and security.

 She has authored dozens of reports on security and terrorism, which have directly influenced governments, multinational corporations and nonprofit organizations in Europe and North America.
 Her report, The Business of Resilience, is considered the blueprint for effective global corporate security by multinational corporations, many of whom seek out her advice on their security and risk strategies.
 She was recipient of the International Security Management Association (ISMA) Outstanding Individual award in 2016.

-She has written for national newspapers and magazines, including The Washington Post, the Financial Timesand Foreign Policy, is a frequent commentator on broadcast media, and was featured as the Saturday Profile in The New York Times.
+She has written for national newspapers and magazines, including The Washington Post, the Financial Times and Foreign Policy, is a frequent commentator on broadcast media, and was featured as the Saturday Profile in The New York Times.

 She is Chair of the Board of Directors of the Global Center on Cooperative Security, an Associate Fellow of Chatham House and a member of Jim’s Legacy Advisory Council at the James W Foley Legacy Foundation set up by Jim Foley’s mother, Diane.

 What Hostages Teach Us About Resilience, Teamwork and Wellbeing: Surviving captivity requires huge amounts of strength and resilience.
 When a hostage is released, their next challenge begins: surviving survival, working with their family to rebuild relationships, finding their way back to the workplace, and learning to rely on a network of specialists that will help them to rebuild their body, mind, and life and to thrive once again in their new normal.
 This talk draws on what I’ve seen and learned working with hundreds of former hostages and their families, and draws on latest knowledge of resilience, wellbeing and team-work in high pressure situations.